JulianeGampe/cat-sanctuary/README.md

 ### Typography

 Google fonts has been used to find the two fonts that are displayed on the website.
-For the headings this is Yaldevi, which is described has a narrow font intended for titles and short texts.
-For the body the font Roboto is used, which is a common pairing with Yaldevi.
+For the headings this is [Yaldevi](https://fonts.google.com/specimen/Yaldevi?query=yaldevi&category=Sans+Serif#about), which is described has a narrow font intended for titles and short texts.
+For the body the font [Roboto](https://fonts.google.com/specimen/Roboto?category=Sans+Serif&query=Roboto#standard-styles) is used, which is a common pairing with Yaldevi.

-To provide visual cues font-awesome icons have been used in the navigation bar.
+To provide visual cues [font-awesome](https://fontawesome.com/) icons have been used in the navigation bar.
 - a house icon for the home page
 - a cat icon for the ourcats page
 - a medical kit icon for the support us page
 - a map icon for the wheretofindus page

-The links to the social media platforms in the footer are represented with the equivalent icon as well.
+The links to the social media platforms in the footer are represented with the equivalent font-awesome icon as well.

 ### Wireframes